tess-barnes-mt/pipelines-from-scratch-2024/exercise-files/05-internal-app-build.md

-# 5 - build an internal app
+# 5 - Build & test an internal app

 ## Instructions
 There is a basic node app provided in the `internal-app` folder.
 It gets all its dependencies from a private registry you need access to.